-Assessment Combinations for Advanced Designation

-Traditional Combination ELA, Global History and Geography, US History and Government, 3 mathematics, 2 science (1 life science, 1 physical science) = 8 assessments Pathway Combination (other than STEM) ELA, 1 social studies, 3 math, 2 science (1 life science, 1 physical science), 1 Pathway (other than science or math) = 7 (+Pathway) or 8 assessments.
-STEM (Mathematics) Pathway Combination ELA, 1 social studies, 4 math , 2 science (1 life science, 1 physical science) = 8 assessments.
-STEM (Science) Pathway Combination ELA, 1 social studies, 3 math, 3 science (at least 1 life science, at least 1 physical science) = 8 assessments.
+Assessment Combinations for Advanced Designation Students seeking the Regents diploma with advanced designation must: Meet the credit and assessment requirements for a Regents diploma; and ELA, Global History and Geography, US History and Traditional Pass two additional Regents exams or Department approved alternatives in Government, 3 mathematics, 2 science (1 life Combination mathematics; and science, 1 physical science) = 8 assessments Pass one additional Regents exam or Department approved alternative in science ELA, 1 social studies, 3 math, 2 science (1 life Pathway Combination students seeking advanced designation must pass at least one Regents exam or science, 1 physical science), 1 Pathway (other than (other than STEM) Department approved alternative in both sciences (one life and one physical); and science or math) = 7 (+Pathway) or 8 assessments.
+STEM (Mathematics) ELA, 1 social studies, 4 math[‡], 2 science (1 life Complete a sequence: science, 1 physical science) = 8 assessments.
+Pathway Combination earn an additional 2 units of credit in World Languages and pass a locally developed Checkpoint B World Languages examination, or ELA, 1 social studies, 3 math, 3 science (at least 1 STEM (Science) o complete a 5 unit sequence in the Arts, or life science, at least 1 physical science) = 8 Pathway Combination complete a 5 unit sequence in CTE.
+0 assessments.

-\ A student with a disability may appeal scores between 52 and 54 on up to two Regents examinations in any discipline and graduate with the local diploma.
+A student with a disability may appeal scores between 52 and 54 on up to two Regents examinations in any discipline and graduate with the local diploma.
 Reference New York State Diploma/Credential Requirements: Local diploma for Students with Disabilities.